Poster

 Spandan Madan · Will Xiao · Mingran Cao · Hanspeter Pfister · Margaret Livingstone · Gabriel Kreiman

-Abstract: We characterized the generalization capabilities of DNN-based encoding models when predicting neuronal responses from the visual cortex.
-We collected MacaqueITBench, a large-scale dataset of neural population responses from the macaque inferior temporal (IT) cortex to over $300,000$ images, comprising $8,233$ unique natural images presented to seven monkeys over $109$ sessions.
-Using MacaqueITBench, we investigated the impact of distribution shifts on models predicting neural activity by dividing the images into Out-Of-Distribution (OOD) train and test splits.
-The OOD splits included several different image-computable types including image contrast, hue, intensity, temperature, and saturation.
-Compared to the performance on in-distribution test images---the conventional way these models have been evaluated---models performed worse at predicting neuronal responses to out-of-distribution images, retaining as little as 20\% of the performance on in-distribution test images.
-The generalization performance under OOD shifts can be well accounted by a simple image similarity metric---the cosine distance between image representations extracted from a pre-trained object recognition model is a strong predictor of neural predictivity under different distribution shifts.
-The dataset of images, neuronal firing rate recordings, and computational benchmarks are hosted publicly at: https://drive.google.com/drive/folders/1OZQdPY6km6alH20mu5E6X_9Ke6HnHQAg?usp=share_link.
+We characterized the generalization capabilities of deep neural network encoding models when predicting neuronal responses from the visual cortex to flashed images.
+We collected MacaqueITBench, a large-scale dataset of neuronal population responses from the macaque inferior temporal (IT) cortex to over images, comprising unique natural images presented to seven monkeys over sessions.
+Using MacaqueITBench, we investigated the impact of distribution shifts on models predicting neuronal activity by dividing the images into Out-Of-Distribution (OOD) train and test splits.
+The OOD splits included variations in image contrast, hue, intensity, temperature, and saturation.
+Compared to the performance on in-distribution test images---the conventional way in which these models have been evaluated---models performed worse at predicting neuronal responses to out-of-distribution images, retaining as little as of the performance on in-distribution test images.
+Additionally, the relative ranking of different models in terms of their ability to predict neuronal responses changed drastically across OOD shifts.
+The generalization performance under OOD shifts can be well accounted by a simple image similarity metric---the cosine distance between image representations extracted from a pre-trained object recognition model is a strong predictor of neuronal predictivity under different distribution shifts.
+The dataset of images, neuronal firing rate recordings, and computational benchmarks are hosted publicly at: https://github.com/Spandan-Madan/benchmarking_ood_generalization_visual_cortex.